hanywijaya/MacroBook_Web/README.md

 # MacroBook Web

 A simple macro tracking web application for tracking daily calories and macronutrient intake.
+Can be accessed through [this link.](https://macro-book-3kymlprbe-nini-c81c.vercel.app/)

 MacroBook helps users keep track of what they eat, monitor their daily nutrition goals, and eventually understand their calorie deficit and progress over time.